2. Understanding Topology

 cumulative_length += distance

-- Initialise the variable
+Initialise the variable

-with the value0
+cumulative_lengthwith the value0 -

-- Loop through each segment in the border list
+Loop through each segment in the border list

-- Measure the length of the segment and add it to
+Measure the length of the segment and add it to

-with the increment operator (+=
+cumulative_lengthwith the increment operator (+=)

-At the end of the loop, when each individual segment has been added, the value of cumulative_length
+At the end of the loop, when each individual segment has been added, the value of cumulative_length will therefore be the length of the border.
+Simple!

 Add a

-You should have something in the vicinty of 2641152.64
+You should have something in the vicinty of 2641152.64 metres (but with more decimal places), if so - well done!

 Finishing up